 IMO Single Window Project

-This document is a revision and a continuation of the Concept paper for the IMO Single Window Project for Antigua and Barbuda document and reflects the results and findings from the recent visit to St. Johns, Antigua.
+This document is a revision and a continuation of the Concept Paper for the IMO Single Window Project for Antigua and Barbuda and reflects the results and findings from the 1st study visit to St. Johns, Antigua from 9 to 13 October 2017.

-Furthermore the document outlines the preliminary project plan and project status for the establishment of a National Maritime Single Window system in Antigua and Barbuda, based upon the Single Window of Norway, SafeSeaNet (SSNN).
+Furthermore, the document outlines the preliminary project plan and the project status for the establishment of a National Maritime Single Window system in Antigua and Barbuda, based upon the Single Window of Norway, SafeSeaNet (SSNN).

 Introduction

-The objective of the project is to implementation of a Maritime Single Window in Antigua and Barbuda.
+The objective of the project is the implementation of a Maritime Single Window in Antigua and Barbuda.
 Thus, the Single Window will provide a system for maritime transport clearance, including the clearance of the ship electronically by the deadline for Public Authorities to establish systems for the electronic exchange of information by 8 April 2019, as a mandatory requirement according to the new Standard 1.3bis of the IMO Convention on Facilitation of International Maritime Traffic (FAL Convention).

 Antigua and Barbuda and Norway are the main stakeholders for the project.
-IMO will assume a coordination role between Norway and Antigua and Barbuda by providing administrative assistance to the parties during the project timeline.
-IMO representatives will participate in the steering committee (SC) and monitor the project`s trajectory.
-Norway will provide in-kind and financial support to the beneficiary country, Antigua and Barbuda.
+IMO assumes a coordination role between Norway and Antigua and Barbuda by providing administrative assistance to the parties during the project timeline.
+IMO representatives are involved in the steering committee (SC), it`s meetings and monitor the project`s trajectory.
+Norway provides in-kind and financial support to the beneficiary country, Antigua and Barbuda.

 The visit to Antigua gave the project team an opportunity to meet the stakeholders in order to discuss the scope of the project, to identify existing facilities as well as to conduct a needs assessment.

-Different phases where described in the concept paper and is further elaborated and specified in this plan.
-Furthermore the document describes the proposed project organisation, the participant’s roles and responsibilities.
+The phases of the project had been described in the previously established concept paper and are further elaborated and specified in this document.
+Furthermore, the document describes the proposed project organization, the participant’s roles and responsibilities.

 The project is currently on time according to the tentative timeline set out in the concept paper, thus there has been no need to revise the original timeline.
-However a revision is expected after the detailed project plan has been developed.
+However, a revision is expected after the detailed project plan has been developed.

 Goals and objectives of the project